hfactory/Hotspot/README.md

 Hotspot
 ========

-This project should be used inside the [HFactory Studio VM](http://hfactory.io/download.html#studio).
+This project should be compiled with sbt or a sbt compatible IDE

-Place the project in the workspace folder and import it with Eclipse.

 To have the app running:
+- Create the assembly with `sbt assembly`.
+- Use `./local-install.sh` with your app folder to install the jar.
+- Create the `Hotspot.conf` file in the conf folder of your app use the example at the root of the project.
+- Copy the file in your apps folder (`/var/hfactory/apps` in the Azure HFactory Tools Sandbox).
+Use hfactory-env.sh putApp if you use the docker-machine script.
 - Start HBase
 - Start the HFactory server
 - Create the tables through the administration page of the server